colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/October/2021-10-2-poison-oak-experience.markdown

 ---
 layout: single
-title:  "A mental dialogue of my poison oak experiences"
+title:  "A Mental Dialogue of My Poison Oak Experiences"
 date:   2021-09-8 05:04:00 -0800
 excerpt: "What it's like to be on prednisone for poison oak."
 categories: